-We offer a yearlong first year seminar: Success in allied health I & II.
-The faculty, advisors, peer leaders and student ambassadors are dedicated to supporting and helping you succeed by learning to utilize resources, resolve problems and taking full advantage of your time on campus during your first year at UC.
+The faculty, advisors, peer leaders and student ambassadors are dedicated to supporting and helping you succeed by learning to utilize resources and taking full advantage of your time on campus during your first year at UC.

-College of Allied Health Sciences First-Year Experience Objectives
+College of Allied Health Sciences First-Year Experience Global Themes

 We want you to have the very best transition into the university setting.
-Should you have any questions or want additional information, please feel free to contact us at email@example.com.
+Should you have any questions or want additional information, please feel free to contact us.

-All freshmen are required to attend one Bearcats Bound Orientation during the months of June & July the summer before the start of the academic year.
+All first-year students are required to attend Bearcats Bound Orientation during the summer before the start of the academic year.
 At orientation, you will learn about academic policies, college procedures and graduation requirements for your program.
-You will meet with academic advisors and receive academic advice, learn the web registration process and register for fall semester classes, learn about campus life and student activities, and meet new and current students, faculty and administrators.
-You will have the option to spend a night in one of the residence halls.
-You will be given advice how best to succeed in your college program.
-There will be parent sessions for your family to attend as well.
+You will meet with academic advisors and receive academic advice, learn the web registration process and register for fall semester classes, learn about campus life and student activities.

 Welcome Week begins one week prior to the start of classes and includes various events and activities.

 Each first-year student is assigned to one of the academic advisors in our college.
 Our academic advisors assist students in planning college core requirements, degree progress and graduation certification needs.
-Our college requires mandatory advising during the first year, so all freshman have a block on their registration until they meet with an advisor to go over their schedule.
-The CAHS advisors are located on the 3rd floor of French East and appointments can be made with any of them through Starfish.
+Our college requires mandatory advising during the first year, so all first-year students have a block on their registration until they meet with an advisor to go over their schedule.
+CAHS advisors are available to meet in-person and virtually and are located on the 3rd floor of the Health Sciences Building in suite 309.